-I was born with a form of Tetralogy of Fallot in 1977.
+I was born in 1977, with a defect that is similar to Tetralogy of Fallot.
 Although my treatment has been successful insofar as I live a 'normal' life; the effects of having open heart surgery have resulted in me very occasionally getting uncontrollable tachycardia, which is potentially life-threatening.
 To reduce the risk from this, in 2005 I was successfully fitted with an ICD.
 To date, it has only fired twice; in 2010 and 2014.

 I am seen by the Grown-up Congenital Heart Disease team at the Barts Heart Centre in London.
 I have annual clinic and pacing appointments.
 My ICD is also monitored remotely through a device that is placed in my bedroom.

 Since 1999, I have taken Bisprolol.
 My current dosage is 7.5mg.

 In February 2020, I was the curator of the @NHS account, talking about living with a congenital heart defect.
 Unfortunately, due to unrelated illness, I wasn't able to complete the full week.
 However here are the main threads: